All Episodes

 I'm guessing, and I'm pretty accurate.

-I know if if a bunch of Democrats are fanning out across the country with a form, it's not just to help people navigate the labyrinth of Obamacare.
+I know if a bunch of Democrats are fanning out across the country with a form, it's not just to help people navigate the labyrinth of Obamacare.

-I guarantee you there's going to be voter registration in there.
+I guarantee you, there's going to be voter registration in there.

 That's just the way they operate.